BimmerGestalt/IDriveConnectAddons/README.md

 # IDriveConnectAddons
-Ideas for new features using the IDrive Connected Apps protocol

 The Connected Apps protocol is very powerful and provides an unparalleled convergence experience.
-Even beyond the remote UI, the protocol exposes some high level data from the car.
 Here are some ideas for new apps using this functionality.

 ## Car Data Service